hydrogendeuteride/QuaternionEngine/docs/TextureLoading.md

    - The decode thread downsizes large images by powers of 2 until within `Max Upload Dimension`, reducing both staging and VRAM.
 You can increase the cap or disable it (set to 0) from the UI.

 KTX2 specifics
-- Supported: 2D, single‑face, single‑layer, no supercompression; pre‑transcoded BCn (including sRGB variants).
+- Supported: 2D, single‑face, single‑layer KTX2.
+If BasisLZ/UASTC, libktx transcodes to BCn. sRGB/UNORM is honored from the file’s DFD and can be nudged by request (albedo sRGB, MR/normal UNORM).
-- Not supported: UASTC/BasisLZ transcoding at runtime, cube/array/multilayer.
+- Not supported: Cube/array/multilayer KTX2 (current code path assumes single layer, 2D).

 Limitations / Future Work
 - Linear‑blit capability check